aliyun/terraform-provider-alicloud/website/docs/r/quotas_quota_application.html.markdown

 The following attributes are exported:

-* `id` - The resource ID in terraform of Application Info.
+* `id` - The resource ID in terraform of Quota Application.
 * `status` - The status of the quota application.
 * `approve_value` - The approve value of the quota application.
 * `audit_reason` - The audit reason.